Nathandcwendy/intro_section_sign_up/README.md

 ## Acknowledgments

-Special Thanks To _MDN_ for provideing well written documentations that help developers like myself write better code.
+Special Thanks To [MDN](https://developer.mozilla.org/en-US/) for provideing well written documentations that help developers like myself write better code.

+Thanks Daniel Eden and Friends for creating an easy to use CSS animations library.

+Thanks Font Awesome Creators and Contributors.